I decided to step away from my victim identity.

 Although we knew the damage of victimizing ourselves, we still chose to do so, always putting the blame on others or life.
 For whatever reason, it’s very hard for us to shake off from that role.

-On the other hand we are very happy when life treats us well, and when things go smooth.
-At those moments we have high energy, get along with almost everyone and are grateful to the Universe.
+On the other hand, we are very happy when life treats us well, and when things go smooth.
+At those moments we have high energy, get along with almost everyone, and are grateful to the Universe.

 The moment we experience an issue that we don’t like, our energy falls from high to very low levels, our positivity hides behind our negativity and our good connection with the Universe turns into questions like, “Really G-d?
 Why me?
 Why now?”

 We aren’t able to stand still and stay positive when we get a traffic ticket from a very grumpy policeman or when we lose money or find our loved ones lied to us.
-Most of the times we immediately fall into our misery and create a beautiful victim of ourselves, expecting others to pity us.
+Most of the time we immediately fall into our misery and create a beautiful victim of ourselves, expecting others to pity us.
 While we are in this mode, how can anyone expect us still to be grateful to G-d?
-That second, our relation with the Universe changes into blame and we totally disconnect.
+That second, our relationship with the Universe changes into blame and we totally disconnect.

 It’s incredible why we keep on doing the same thing and falling into our agony.
 Maybe we just don’t realize that we are choosing to be a victim.
 Perhaps it feels safe to be in that state since taking responsibility might end up with a change and it scares us.

 We all know that neither being a victim nor others feeling for us will ever help us to better the scenario we are going through.